 Happy Pi Day!
 To celebrate this fabulous number, I have decided to share some of my favorite ways to raise kids who love math.
 Many of them are from my own childhood – my mother taught math before leaving her career behind to raise ten children, and she has spent hours tutoring both her own children and their classmates.
 She also raised ten children who all appreciate math on some level – one of them so much that he is currently getting a Ph.D. in statistics.
-I have included links to a few math manipulatives that we love – these are affiliate links, and if you make a purchase using them I may earn a small commission.
-Thank you for supporting this blog!
+This post may contain affiliate links which won’t change your price but will share some commission.

 Raising Kids Who Love Math